alexpusch/dotago.js/README.md

 How does it work?
 -----------------
 Our beloved javascript allows us to run methods on primitive numbers.
-The thing is that `1.foo()` is parsed as an illegal flout number.
+The thing is that `1.foo()` is parsed as an illegal Float number.

 `1.` translates into `1.0` and so `1..foo()` translates into `1.0.foo()` which is totally legal Javascript.